-Help your employees get a firm grasp on personal finance by offering financial well-being education.
+Help your team get a firm grasp on personal finance by offering employee financial wellness education.
 Bring in experts to teach your employees about important topics like retirement planning, budgeting, debt consolidation, etc. Some employers even connect employees with money management professionals through free one-on-one phone consultations.
 When your employees feel more comfortable navigating the financial space, they’re more likely to take advantage of benefits like 401(k) plans or health savings accounts (HSAs).

-Don’t assume your tax-advantaged benefits are automatically helping improve employee financial health — there’s a good chance they’re coming up short.
-For instance, enrollment in high-deductible health plans (HDHPs) has skyrocketed 43% over the past half-decade.
-Employers like offering HDHPs because they help reduce the company’s costs related to insurance coverage.
-Plus, they come with the option of contributing to an HSA, which is a tax-advantaged vehicle that HDHP enrollees can use to save for qualified medical expenses.
+Enrollment in high-deductible health plans (HDHPs) has skyrocketed 43% over the past half-decade, largely because HDHPs can help reduce employer costs related to insurance coverage.
+As an added bonus, they come with the option of contributing to a Health Savings Account (HSA), a tax-advantaged vehicle that HDHP enrollees can use to save for qualified medical expenses.

-Sounds great in theory, right?
-In reality, many employees aren’t financially able to realize the long-term benefits of contributing to an HSA.
-Low earners are more likely to be living paycheck to paycheck, especially post-pandemic.
-Once these workers have covered their monthly expenses, they’re unlikely to have enough funds to contribute meaningful amounts to an HSA.
-And if employees can’t contribute enough money to pay for out-of-pocket medical expenses — which most cannot — their HSAs languish and cause them to miss out on the promised tax benefits.
+While HSAs are great in theory, some employees aren’t financially able to realize the long-term benefits of contributing to an HSA.
+When employees are unable to contribute enough money to pay for out-of-pocket medical expenses — which most cannot — their HSAs languish and cause them to miss out on the promised tax benefits.